Dr. Marla Pérez-Davis Appointed to National Space Council’s Users Advisory Group

 The UAG is chaired by Retired United States Air Force General Lester Lyles, and consists of 30 members with titles ranging from President and CEO to Middle School Teacher.
 Representatives hail from both federal and non-federal organizations including NASA, SpaceX, and North Carolina Agricultural & Technical State University.

-Dr. Perez-Davis is currently serving Kent State as an executive in residence to aid the College of Aeronautics and Engineering on strategic initiatives involving the growing Advanced Air Mobility industry.
-Dr. Perez-Davis formerly served as the former Director of NASA’s Glenn Research Center where she oversaw all operations of the renowned research institution.
+Dr. Perez-Davis is the Director of Kent State's new Center for Advanced Air Mobility.
+Dr. Perez-Davis formerly served as the Director of NASA’s Glenn Research Center where she oversaw all operations of the renowned research institution.

 Dr. Perez-Davis has a passion for diversity in STEM fields, a passion she shares with all who speak with her.
 She is the recipient of numerous awards including but not limited to the NASA Outstanding Leadership Medal, the prestigious Presidential Rank Award for Meritorious Executives, and being honored as one of 2015 Crain’s Women of Note, and one of the Top 25 Elite Business Women.